 - Step 10 – Once you have a blue 336 piece, speak to Hyde and Zeek and pick the 336 Prototype mission.

 - Step 11 – Once you have the mission, deconstruct your 330 blue piece, completing the quest.

 - Step 12 – You will now have access to a vendor that will sell you infinite item-rating 336 blue armorings, mods and enhancements, and you can now buy and equip an almost complete set of some of the best gear in the game, and the best gear a true solo player can get!

 If you are not actually a solo player, this whole process can go a lot faster.

-- You can get guaranteed gear item-rating upgrades from the Groupfinder boxes, which can help get your item-rating up to 324 overall faster.
+- You can get guaranteed gear item-rating upgrades from the Groupfinder boxes.
 Just make sure to equip your awesome blue earpiece before opening up the boxes from the groupfinder quests as it will automatically upgrade your lowest piece.

 - More info

 Thank you Zahk for helping with the research and brainstorming!
 Thanks Grumeua and shlebylee for tracking the exact costs of upgrading an earpiece!